RapidLzj/rapidmark/README.md

 Format line: |c|l|r|... same as LaTeX

+Caption and label must be in the declare line, continue mark accepted.
+The format line must be the first line after declare, and cannot be omitted.

-Body lines: also same as LaTeX, but use --- in a standlone line to stand for a horizon line.
+Body lines: also same as LaTeX, but use --- at line end to stand for a horizon line.

 Difference: end of line default present a new row in table.
-If want to sperate a line in two or more lines, must use ... at end to present a unfinished line.
+If want to sperate a line in two or more lines, must use continue line.

+An empty line will end the table.

 ### @figure